uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/leaping-to-head-of-department.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>Without the bursary, I would still be in my old career.
-I simply wouldn’t have been able to maintain my rent and loans, and pay university fees.<span class="icon-quote quote-close"></span></h1>
+                    <strong class="quote-block__content">Without the bursary, I would still be in my old career.
+I simply wouldn’t have been able to maintain my rent and loans, and pay university fees.<span class="icon-quote quote-close"></span></strong>
                 </div>
                 <p>
                     One year, I double jumped up the pay range and with extra responsibilities - you can achieve additional increases to your salary.